Introduction

 6. Professional Use Cases

-Freelancers and Business Owners:
+For Freelancers and Business Owners:

 Benefits:

-- Organized client folders
+- Separate client communications

-- Easy billing tracking
+- Easy billing and invoice tracking

-- Clear communication channels
+- Clear project management

 Gmail Alias vs Temporary Email